upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-7/index.rst

 7.4.4 Software for Signal Processing
 ==========================================

-We offer our own **open source** :ref:`Chords <upsidedownlabs_software_home>` software suite, featuring tools for signal visualization, data recording (with easy save and download options), time-based plotting, and a host of other benefits—such as analyzing signal frequencies and bandpower.
+We offer our own **open source** :ref:`Chords <upsidedownlabs_software_home>` software suite, featuring tools for signal visualization, data recording (with easy save and download options), time-based plotting, and a host of other benefits such as analyzing signal frequencies and bandpower.

 7.5 Applications of sEMG
 ************************************